-1. Satisfactory Completion of Units.
+Satisfactory Completion of Units.

-In accordance with VCAA recommendations the regulations regarding satisfactory completion of units at MacKillop College are as follows:
+In accordance with VCAA recommendations the regulations regarding satisfactory completion of units (Satisfactory completion and levels of achievement VCAA) at MacKillop College are as follows:

-1.1 What constitutes an 'S' for a VCE Unit?
+What constitutes an 'S' for a VCE Unit?

 Students must reach a satisfactory standard in all outcomes for the Unit of Study.